Azure-Samples/media-services-3rdparty-player-samples/docs/video.js/results/ios.md

-# Test results for Video.js on IOS v13.5.1+
+# Test results for Video.js on iOS v13.5.1+

 References:

 - ✔️ All browsers are supported.

-- ❌ None browser supported.
-More details [here](issues.md).
+- ❌ No browser is supported.

 - ![safari](../../icons/safari.png) ![chrome](../../icons/chrome.png) Scenario supported in the given browser.